uziwif/Indium-Launcher/README.md

 paks (maybe)

-gameservers (find in settings)
+gameservers (config in settings)

 dlls (auto inject in settings, therefore the development of cheats will be allowed, but not advised.)

-backend development testing (settings)
+backend development testing (config in settings)